ensody/ReactiveState-Kotlin/README.md

 If you work with immutable data classes then you might know this problem.
 You can make immutable data less painful with functional lenses (e.g. [arrow Optics DSL](https://arrow-kt.io/docs/optics/dsl/) and [arrow Lens](https://arrow-kt.io/docs/optics/lens/)), but that can still result in complicated and inefficient code.

 On the other hand, mutable data does allow to shoot yourself in the foot.
-So whether you want to use `MutableValueFlow` is a question of your architecture and code structure.
+So whether you want to use `MutableValueFlow` is a question of your architecture and code structure and the specific circumstances.
 Usually, reactive code consciously puts data into observables (`StateFlow`s) in order to allow for reactivity.
 This results in a code structure where these `StateFlow`s are the primary hosts of each piece of data and the mutations are limited around each `StateFlow` or even around the observable database as the single source of truth.

 So, under these circumstances it can be quite safe to work with mutable data and `MutableValueFlow` makes such use-cases simpler than `MutableStateFlow`.
+Sometimes you even have a mutable third-party object (e.g. `AtomicInteger`) that you have to work with and `StateFlow` can be impossible to use for those cases.

 ### Unit tests with coroutines